WeblateOrg/weblate/docs/user/files.rst

 in the :guilabel:`Files` menu, producing a copy of the file as it is stored in upstream version control system.

+You can either download the original file as is or converted into one of widely used localization formats.
+The converted files will be enriched with data provided in Weblate such as additional context, comments or flags.

 Several file formats are available, including a compiled file to use in your choice of application (for example ``.mo`` files for GNU Gettext) using the :guilabel:`Files`.